krll-corp/GPT-1/README.md

     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     ```

-3. Install the required dependencies:
+3. Install the required dependencies(not implemented yet but they are torch, trandformers and datasets):
     ```bash
     pip install -r requirements.txt
     ```